 So, it seems that Namco makes and markets the Tales series as if it will sell 100,000 to 300,000 units (though this would change with Tales of Arise).
 Whereas, a game like FFXV needed to sell 8 million copies in order to break even (according to SquareEnix), the Tales series is easier and less costly to make.
 Consequently, the Tales games, even when selling lower than half a million units, make Namco Bandai money, and so far, that has been enough for the Japanese giant to keep on funding the projects.

 No respectable historical analysis on JRPGs can be completed until without mentioning, and properly honoring, Working Designs.
-The American publisher was known for their exclusive dedication of bringing overseas some of Japan’s finest RPGs, Strategy RPGs, and top down shooters.
+The American publisher was known for their exclusive dedication in bringing overseas some of Japan’s finest RPGs, Strategy RPGs, and top down shooters.

 Working Designs offered the best translations and localizations for Japanese RPGs in the market.
 In fact, their translations were a decade ahead of anything else on the market at the time.
-The also had a very special way of packaging their games, especially the packaging of their RPGs which added both monetary, and collectors’ value to its titles.
+The company also had a very special way of packaging their games, especially the packaging of their RPGs which added both monetary, and collectors’ value to its titles.

-Working Design’s demise might have partly been due to their long association with Sega which spanned from the Genesis/Mega Drive days into the Sega Saturn’s curse lifecycle, and Bernie Stolar is perhaps the number one culprit for this.
+Working Design’s demise might have partly been due to their long association with Sega which spanned from the Genesis/Mega Drive days into the Sega Saturn’s cursed lifecycle.
+It seems that Bernie Stolar was, perhaps, the number one culprit for this (WD’s grim fate).

 Working Designs President Victor Ireland had tried to strike a deal with Sony early in 1995, as perhaps Victor foresaw both, the commercial potential of the console, and the upcoming boom of the JRPG genre.
 Bernie Stolar, however, did not quite envision the latter scenario taking place.
 Ireland was forced into continuing WD’s partnership with Sega.

 By the time Stolar left Sony, and Working Designs was able to publish games for the PlayStation it was already a bit late, as other players had established themselves on the PS market.